 8.Visit the Valley of Beautiful women

-Eger has a divers legacy so that besides the Baroque buildings, the city is popular for its wines, as well.
+Eger has a diverse legacy so that besides the Baroque buildings, the city is popular for its wines.

-The famous local wine is Egri Bikaver (the Bull’s Blood), which is a cuvee, a blend of three or more grapes, matured in oak barrels for at least 12 months.
+The famous local wine is Egri Bikaver (the Bull’s Blood), a Cuvee, a blend of three or more grapes, matured in oak barrels for at least 12 months.
 Also, white wines are produced here: Egri Leányka, Debrői Hárslevelű or Egerszóláti Olaszrizling.

 Although the quality of the wines deteriorated in the second half of the 20th century during the communist regime, Eger is slowly recovering its reputation as a wine region.

-There are various places where you can visit wine cellars and taste different types of the local wines in Eger, but the best place to do so is in the so called “Valley of the Beautiful Women”
+There are various places where you can visit wine cellars and taste different types of local wines in Eger, but the best place to do so is in the so-called “Valley of the Beautiful Women.”